 The kids are out of school.
 You’re shorthanded at work, trying to cover for everyone’s vacations.
-That giant fireball in the sky is attempting to burn the skin off your body.
+That giant fireball in the sky is attempting to burn the skin off of your body.
 Snowpack is at a season low.
 The days are long.
-This can only mean one thing: We are somewhere in the middle of the two worst months of snowmobiling of the year.
+This can only mean one thing: We are in the middle of two months of the worst snowmobiling of the year.
 Summer sledding sucks.

 Most of us understand that sledding is at its worst during July and August.
 Here’s why snowmobiling is so tough this time of year.

 Mosquitos and Black Flies

 Stopping for lunch is a sharing experience during the summer months; you eat your sandwich while an assortment of flying creatures viciously removes both your blood and your will to live.
 The 30-plus degree temperature has turned your Dollar Store simulated lunch meat into a slimy grey salmonella factory anyway, so you might as well let the bugs enjoy their last meal too.

 Summer Treats Do Not Hold Up Well In Your Muffpot

 A summertime favourite, popsicles will unfortunately melt rather quickly in your muff pot or exhaust cooker.
 Adding to the frustration of being denied your favourite icy treat is the fact that the now liquified sugar water leaking through your engine compartment will turn your sled into a giant ant hill during your lunch break.